 True to the stereotypical consulting answer... “it depends.”
 The technology and processes around Knowledge Management differ based on a contact center’s needs.
 Very advanced contact centers with a vast amount of information can implement a Knowledge Management solution that sorts/ filters information and links that information to steps within an agent’s workflow.
 Many organizations I’ve worked with choose to use a SharePoint site with well-designed folder structures, approval workflows, and metadata associations.
 Other organizations are still using a more traditional approach with shared content in network folders.
 Regardless of the specific solution, the right Knowledge Management solution is tailored to your organization’s needs and ultimately seeks to provide your CSRs with greater access to the right information, right when they need it.

-Knowledge Management solutions are important for three key reasons.
+Knowledge Management software is important for three key reasons.
 They:

 At past clients, I’ve experienced positive reception to the value and organization that Knowledge Management brings a contact center.
 CSRs are happy because they can find accurate information they need more quickly, while managers are satisfied because processes and policies are followed.
 At West Monroe, our Contact Center and Digital teams work to design a Knowledge Management tool and processes tailored to you, implement your solution, and train your organization on how to best utilize and maintain this solution.